 Diabetic retinopathy is a condition that happens when diabetes damages blood vessels in the rear of the eye.
 It can lead to vision loss.
 To help catch it early, have a complete dilated eye exam at least once a year.
-Pregnant women with diabetes may need even more frequent exams.
 During the exam, the eye healthcare provider will review your medical history, examine your eyes, and check your vision.

 Your eye healthcare provider may ask about the following:

 Your diabetes type, history, treatments (such as insulin), and how you monitor your blood sugar level

 Your family’s health, including whether any relative has had diabetes or diabetic retinopathy